benjamincanac/nuxt-nation/slides.md

 <!--
 Nuxt UI provides a set of design tokens to style your components globally.

-[click] These tokens offer control over text, background, borders and radius.
+[click] These tokens offer control over texts, backgrounds, borders and are used all across the theme.

 [click] You can override these tokens in your CSS for light and dark mode.
 -->